 - Can I make my own wild rice mix?
 To make your own wild rice mix, combine equal parts brown basmati grains and long black rice.

 - Is there a substitute for the white wine?
 Of course!
-Just simply swap out some lemon juice in its place.
+Just simply swap out some lemon juice or veggie stock in its place.

 More Rice Recipes:

 - Vegan Pineapple Fried Rice

 - Wild Rice Mushroom Soup

 - 1.5 cup wild rice mix ( brown & black rice)